 I felt noticeably stronger in my butt and back after experimenting with the DIY kettlebell for a few weeks, so I decided to dive in and purchase some real kettlebells.
 When looking for fitness equipment, I always check Craigslist first to see if I can score a good deal before I resort to paying retail price.

-I didn’t know much about kettlebells at that point, and I naively thought all kettlebells were pretty much the same.
-I found a couple of CAP kettlebells posted for sale on my local Craigslist, so I bought them for fifty bucks thinking I’d gotten a great deal.
+I didn’t know much about kettlebells at this point in time, and I naively thought all kettlebells were pretty much the same.
+I bought a couple of CAP kettlebells off Craigslist for fifty bucks.
 One was a 16kg enamel coat bell, and the other was a 9kg cast iron bell with a rust-resistant coating.

-The 9kg bell had a very rough finish with lots of burrs on the handle.
-I was learning how to perform the hard style snatch at this time, and the stupid burrs kept digging into my palms during the hand transitions.
-At first I tried to tough it out, but eventually I ended up using metal file to smooth down the handle and make the bell a little more usable.
+The 9kg bell had a very rough finish with several burrs on the handle.
+I was learning how to perform the kettlebell snatch at this time, and the burrs kept digging into my palms during the transitions.
+I toughed it out as long as I could but eventually used a metal file to smooth down the handle and make the bell a little more usable.

 Ironically, the body of the bell with the rust-resistant coating was badly rusted.
 I painted it with Rustoleum to try and stem further rust damage, which is why the kettlebell is colored brown in pictures.